Updated July 4, 2025

 "Congratulations!
 You have received a trading card that includes the cut autograph of Orville Wright.
 The cut autograph was independently authenticated by a third-party authenticator.
 Enjoy your cut autograph card!" |

 Topps Transcendent Collection is another source for mutilated Orville Wright checks.
 The one below is available on E-bay this June of 2025 for only 10 times the cost of a complete uncut check!
 Orville Wright checks are often offered in groups of ten at auction by reputable auction houses, and often sell for less than $300 per check in the group.
 A collector could save much time and trouble by having Topps cut out all those Orville signatures, and throw away the remaining history of each.
 Or, if they're environmentally minded, they could recycle the remains of the checks such that Mabel Beck's or Lorin Wright's handwriting doesn't just end up in a landfill.
+Recycled paper can be made into toilet paper; wouldn't that be great?

 |

 2020 Topps Transcendent Collection.
 Cut signature from check signed by Orville Wright made out for $100 to someone on some date from some bank.
-Wow, you can have a real piece of history for just $2999.00!
+Wow, you can have a real piece of history for just $2500.00!
 Or you can buy a complete Orville Wright check from another source preserving all the history at an average price of $350.(3) |

 |